murumkar/hadoop-vagrant/README.md

      $ vagrant up

 This will set up 3 machines - `masternode`, `datanode1` and `datanode2`.
 Each of them will have two CPUs and 512 MB of RAM.
 If this is too much for your machine, adjust the `Vagrantfile`.
-It will also start the cluster for you.

 The machines will be provisioned using [Puppet](http://puppetlabs.com/).
 All of them will have hadoop installed, ssh will be configured and local name resolution also works.